 Traditionally, a career-coaching service is offered to individuals by their employer, but we see an exciting new world where career coaching is a service delivered directly to, and controlled by, the individual.

 After all, we outsource the management of other parts of our lives to specialists — we have financial advisers who help us to look after our money, fitness coaches who look after our physical health, and therapists to look after our mental health.
 Why not employ professionals than to look after our ‘career health’?

 The concept of career coaching is nothing new, of course.
-It’s been around since the early 20th century but really found favor in the 1990s, when the technological revolution picked up the pace and transformed the workplace — replacing some traditional manual jobs, enhancing others with tech and creating entirely new opportunities.
+It’s been around since the early 20th century, but really found favour in the 1990s, when the technological revolution picked up the pace and transformed the workplace — replacing some traditional manual jobs, enhancing others with tech and creating entirely new opportunities.

 People started to consult career coaches to help them overcome a particular challenge they were facing or a goal they were trying to achieve, and the relationship was generally short-lived.